redis/redis-doc/commands/cluster-count-failure-reports.md

 This command is mainly useful for debugging, when the failure detector of Redis Cluster is not operating as we believe it should.

-@return

-@integer-reply: the number of active failure reports for the node.